Isaac-Ling/Lingo/README.md

 Use the `#check` pragma to print out the normal form of the term supplied, along with it's type.

+Using `#type` will print out the type of the given term, and `#eval` will print out the normal form of the given term.

 Use the `#include` pragma to include another Lingo source file.
 For example,

 ```